indigotech/taq-github-bot/src/data/local/github/tracks-node/track-4/steps/step-3.md

 You can add some more validations if you want, like minimum and maximum birth date.
 But the most important are those two above, and for the onboard, it's enough.

-Since we're using GraphQL, any error thrown on a resolver returns a response with the `errors` field filled.
-We will have a step later on to discuss about proper "error handling".
-For now, if any validation doesn't check, you can just throw a generic error with a message.
+What should happen if any of these validations fail?
+For now, simply return a string with a clear error message.
+We will have a dedicated error handling step soon.